-In order to be admitted to the graduate program, the candidate must have a bachelor's degree from an accredited college or university, with a minimum of 15 hours of undergraduate psychology courses including a statistics course, a research methods or experimental laboratory course, and a course in abnormal psychology.
+In order to be admitted to the graduate program, the candidate must have a bachelor's degree from an accredited college or university, with a minimum of 21 hours of undergraduate psychology courses including an introductory psychology course (or passing CLEP exam score), a statistics course, a research methods or experimental laboratory course, a course in abnormal psychology, and three upper division psychology courses.
 Students lacking required courses may be admitted on a provisional basis with the understanding that they complete any deficiencies before being fully admitted into the program.